abdo-355/http-from-tcp/README.md

 # HTTP-FROM-TCP

-`http-to-tcp` is a project that provides a from-scratch implementation of an HTTP/1.1 server in Go.
+`http-from-tcp` is a project that provides a from-scratch implementation of an HTTP/1.1 server in Go.
 It is designed to be an educational tool, showing how the HTTP protocol functions directly on top of TCP sockets.

 The project includes a working web server, a diagnostic listener tool, and a set of internal packages that together form a lightweight and reusable HTTP library.